prenderj/variant_tutorial/README.md

 ```
 plink --bfile plinkFormatted --indep-pairwise 500 50 0.2
 ```
-The first parameter specifies the window size (in KB) within which pruning occurs and the second the step size by which the windows are slided by.
+The first parameter specifies the window size (in KB) within which pruning occurs and the second the step size by which the windows are slid by.
 The final parameter specifies the level of LD (r squared value) at which pruning is carried out.
 The lower this value the more stringent the pruning.
 This command outputs a list of pruned variants.
 To generate new binary files just containing these variants type:
 ```
 plink --bfile plinkFormatted --extract plink.prune.in --make-bed --out plinkFormatted_pruned
 ```
-We can then use this pruned dataset with the pca function in plink to get principle components:
+We can then use this pruned dataset with the PCA function in plink to get principal components:
 ```
 plink --bfile plinkFormatted_pruned --pca header
 ```